*Content was updated with current tips on June 1, 2020.

 - If the smell continues, move away from the grill and call the fire department immediately.
 Do not move the grill.

-Now that your grilling safety checklist is marked off, take a look at these recipes on Kraft's Summer Cookout Menu to really impress your guests.
-Happy grilling!
+Now that your safety checklist is marked off, take a look at Country Living's impressive list of 90+ grilling recipes to try this summer, sure to impress your guests.
+Happy grilling season!